Surfing the Network – Part Two

 Craig Lockley picked up one of my bricks and saw that I am a fantasy writer.
 Craig organises book reviews for the British Fantasy Society so he messaged me.
 We became friends on Facebook, later on Twitter and, around two years later we finally met.
 Craig’s brother, Steve is in publishing and has a blog.
 I have just been invited to guest blog.
 All this from one Musicbrick.

 Now, remember, you are a writer.
-There is no excuse for poor spelling on a web page, even a blog can be reviewed and edited so even if you post a rant, go back when you’re calm and check it.
-In conversation with an agent at a conference a few weeks ago I was told that this does count.
+There is no excuse for poor spelling on a webpage.
+Even a blog can be reviewed and edited so even if you post a rant, go back when you’re calm and check it.
+In conversation with an agent at a conference a few weeks ago I was told that this does make a difference.
 Your website may be the first exposure an agent or editor has to your writing so make it count!
 Of course there’s no guarantee an agent will visit your site but if they do you don’t want it to be memorable for the wrong reasons.

 The other alternative is to write about it.
 A blog about something shows that it really means something to you and gives you an opportunity to link lots of things together.
 You might refer to other friends, link to articles, link to your own work, add photos using sites like Flickr or Yfrog, music using Spotify or films with YouTube.
 Just get creative, you’ll enjoy it and you will draw attention to your site as well.